 Beehan Restaurant – Pasalubong: 305.00, Halo Halo and Uved balls – 50+75: 125.00 = 430.00.

-It’s not over yet, blog.
+It’s not over yet.
 I still have a lot of stories to tell.
-I’m still going to tell you about my South Batan and Sabtang Island adventures.
+I’m still going to write about my South Batan and Sabtang Island adventures.